singhl/example-repo/README.md

-#Example Repo
+# Example Repo

-This is a sample repo, hello world!
+This is a sample repo, hello coders!